Rust-GPU/Rust-CUDA/crates/optix/src/introduction.md

 [CUDA Context](cust::context::Context) to remain the same after invoking NVIDIA OptiX 7 functions.

-## Asynchronous Ezecution
+## Asynchronous Execution
 Work performed on the device is issued on an application-supplied [CUDA Stream](cust::stream::Stream) using asynchronous CUDA methods.
-The host function blocks ezecution until all work has been issued on the stream, but does not do any synchronization or blocking on the stream itself.
+The host function blocks execution until all work has been issued on the stream, but does not do any synchronization or blocking on the stream itself.

 ## Function Table initialization